riobanerjee/exoplanet-rag/README.md

 4. **Initialize the system**: Click "Initialize Pipeline" in the sidebar

-5. **Ask questions**: Enter questions about exoplanets like "What are hot Jupiters?"
+5. **Ask questions**: Enter questions about exoplanets like "What are sub Neptunes?"

 ## Configuration